 - Students who enroll in a program with a start-date from May-September 2020, study online up to April 30 2021, and who graduate from more than one eligible program of study, may be able to combine the length of their programs of study when they apply for a PWGP in the future.
 Students can apply for a PWGP in the future in this case as long as 50% of their total studies are completed in Canada.

-To be eligible for these measures, students must submit a study permit application no later than September 15, 2020 for programs with a fall start date.
+To be eligible for these measures, students should have submitted a study permit application no later than September 15, 2020 for programs with a Fall 2020 start date.

 Please remember, you must also meet all other PGWP criteria at the time of graduation.

 Due to service disruptions, I am unable to get all of the required documents to complete my study permit application.
 Should I still apply?